 - This will lead to bald patches which you will need to overseed.
 Check our overseeding guide here.

 For spreading rates and usage times check out the usage guides on each of the fertiliser product pages.
+For an overall best fertiliser guide click here.
 That’s all there is to it.
 Have a read of this post, decide what’s best for you and get to work!